Zargath/azure-pipelines-dependency-track/README.md

 Azure DevOps extension for submitting BOM reports to Dependency-Track

 ## Migrating from GSoft to EShaar
-In November of 2023, after 11 years of working for GSoft, now know as Workleap, I have moved on to other projects.
+In November of 2023, after 11 years of working for GSoft, now known as Workleap, I have moved on to other projects.
 Because of this, I have no longer been unable to maintain the GSoft version of this extension.
 It is for this reason I have forked it and published a new one under my own name.

-To use this never version, simply update the task id from `upload-bom-dtrack-task` to `upload-bom-dtrack` in your pipeline definition.
+To use this newer version, simply update the task id from `upload-bom-dtrack-task` to `upload-bom-dtrack` in your pipeline definition.
 No need to remove the GSoft extension.

 ```yaml
 - task: upload-bom-dtrack@1